 By following the guidance outlined by FEMA's Hazard Mitigation Assistance Guide, PRDOH will fund projects which create long-term resilience to natural disasters and hazards.
-As part of the funding coordination pursued for infrastructure activities, PRDOH may work with local governments, in conjunction with the COR3, on the construction and/or rehabilitation of storm water management systems in flood impacted areas.
-Storm-water management systems for which HMGP is sought will be evaluated using the above-listed considerations in mind when they are identified.
+As part of the funding coordination pursued for infrastructure activities, PRDOH may work with local governments, in conjunction with the COR3, on the construction and/or rehabilitation of hurricane water management systems in flood impacted areas.
+Hurricane-water management systems for which HMGP is sought will be evaluated using the above-listed considerations in mind when they are identified.

-NON-FEDERAL MATCH PROGRAM PROGRAM TOTAL \$1,000,000,000 ADMINISTERING ENTITY PRDOH IN COORDINATION WITH COR3 NATIONAL OBJECTIVE LMI, UN, SB MAX AWARD \$1,000,000,000 START- END DATE DURATION OF GRANT ELIGIBLE AREA PUERTO RICO
+NON-FEDERAL MATCH PROGRAM PROGRAM TOTAL \$1,000,000,000 ADMINISTERING ENTITY PROOH IN COORDINATION WITH OTHER FEDERAL RECIPIENTS NATIONAL OBJECTIVE LMI, UN, SB 70% LMI GOAL MAX AWARD \$1,000,000,000 START- END DATE DURATION OF GRANT ELIGIBLE AREA PUERTO RICO